otagobioinformaticsspringschool/2022-obss-day4/_episodes/06-importing-into-R.md

 ## import the taxonomy table (exported from Qiime2)

 Now we will import the taxonomy table.
-After importing to R, we will have to split the taxonomy column into separate columns for each taxon, so that Phyloseq can recognise it.
+This is the output from the Sintax analysis.

 ```r